akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The silence stretched.
 Harold spoke first, his head bowed.
 “I have failed to teach my daughter properly of such matters.
 I must give apology—”

 The King raised a hand, cutting him off.
 “No apology is needed, Rauthulfr.
-The girl asked an honest question of a father, and I shall answer as such.”
+The girl asked an honest question of a father, and I shall answer it as such.”

 The fire cracked.
 A log settled.
 The room held its breath.